lucacitta/Django-GlobalPlaces/README.md

 }
 ```

-Once these variables are configured, your next steps are to run `makemigrations` and `migrate`.
+Once these variables are configured, your next steps are to run django `migrate` command.

 To **populate** the newly created models, you should execute a Django command.
 This command will create all the necessary objects and update them if they already exist.